 When French Lt.
 Colonel Georges Picquart uncovered evidence that fellow officer Alfred Dreyfus had been framed for the crime of high treason in 1896, he was hastily reassigned to Tunisia in order to keep the matter quiet.
 It didn't work.

 Low-ranking Catholic priests who incur the wrath of the Vatican may be sent away to remote "contemplative monasteries" (formerly known as "monastic prisons") or assigned to impoverished rural parishes.
 Fictional portrayals of this may be seen in Father Ted and The Thorn Birds.
-Senior church officials may receive a similar but more subtle treatment: Jacques Gaillot's liberal views made him unpopular with the Church hierarchy, so he was demoted from Bishop of Évreux, France to Bishop of Partenia.
-Partenia is a titular diocese note A titular diocese used to have enough Catholics to justify a bishopric, but can no longer support a cathedral.
-Most are in areas that converted to Islam in the Middle Ages, and they are usually given to senior Curia officials in Rome so they can carry the rank of bishop without pastoral responsibilities., a town in Algeria that was buried by the Sahara in the 5th century.
-Similarly, Cardinal Raymond Burke was reassigned by Pope Francis from his post as Cardinal Prefect of the Apostolic Signatura to being the Patron of the Sovereign Military Order of Malta (an order with only 13,000 members), a purely ceremonial role.
-Normally the Patron is a retired cardinal, while occasionally the title is granted to an active cardinal who retains whatever other position he already held.
-Burke being not particularly old for a cardinal and in good health, this reassignment is widely presumed to be a response to the conservative Burke's criticisms of Pope Francis's relatively liberal reforms of the Church.
+Senior church officials may receive a more subtle version of this punishment: Jacques Gaillot's liberal views made him unpopular with the Church hierarchy, so he was demoted from Bishop of Évreux, France to Bishop of the "titular diocese" of Partenia, an Algerian city destroyed in the 5th century.
+Titular dioceses are usually only assigned to Curia officials who carry the rank of bishop but have no pastoral responsibilities.
+Similarly, Pope Francis removed the young and healthy Cardinal Raymond Burke from his powerful post as Cardinal Prefect of the Apostolic Signatura and reassigned him as the Patron of the Sovereign Military Order of Malta, a purely ceremonial position usually given only to elderly retired cardinals.
+This reassignment is presumed to be a response to the conservative Burke's criticisms of Pope Francis's relatively liberal reforms.

 The Emperor Augustus dealt with potential scandals — including within his own family — by banishing the perpetrators to remote outposts of the empire.